Share these talks and lectures with your colleagues

 discussed with the clients.

-The full article is available to institutions that have subscribed to the journal.
+The full article is available to subscribers to the journal.

 Author's Biography

-Udo Milkau is Head of Strategy and Market Development for the business line transaction banking at DZ BANK.
-He received his PhD at Goethe University, Frankfurt, and worked as a research scientist at major European research centres, including CERN, CEA de Saclay, and GSI.
-He is also a part-time lecturer at Goethe University Frankfurt, where he delivers courses in transaction banking, and is a member of the Payments Services Working Group of the European Association of Co-operative Banks (EACB) in Brussels and of the Operation Managers Contract Group of the European Central Bank (ECB).
+Udo Milkau is Head of Strategy and Market Development in Operations/Services, the transaction banking business segment at DZ BANK.
+His responsibilities include, but are not limited to, the ‘quantitative’ strategic development of DZ BANK’s transaction banking.
+After his academic education in physics, he worked as a research scientist and performed experiments in large collaborations at major European research centres, including CERN, CEA de Saclay and GSI.
+He received his PhD at Goethe University, Frankfurt.
+Thereafter, he held management positions in the automotive industry and consulting firms before joining DZ BANK.
+He is also a part-time lecturer at Goethe University Frankfurt, where he delivers courses in transaction banking, and is a member of the Payments Services Working Group of the European Association of Co-operative Banks in Brussels and of the Operation Managers Contract Group of the European Central Bank.

-Jürgen Bott is a professor of finance management at the University of Applied Sciences in Kaiserslautern.
-As visiting professor and guest lecturer, he has associations with several other universities and business schools, such as IESE in Barcelona.
+Jürgen Bott is professor of finance management at the University of Applied Sciences in Kaiserslautern.
+As visiting professor and guest lecturer, he has associations with several other universities and business schools, eg IESE in Barcelona.
 He studied business administration at the Julius Echter University of Würzburg, and statistics and operations research at Cornell University (New York).
-He received his doctorate degree from Goethe University, Frankfurt.
-Before he started his academic career, he worked with JP Morgan, Deutsche Bundesbank, and McKinsey & Company.
+He received his doctorate degree from the Goethe University of Frankfurt.
+Before he started his academic career, he worked with J. P. Morgan, Deutsche Bundesbank and McKinsey & Company.
 He was involved in projects with the International Monetary Fund and the European Commission (EC) and is an academic adviser to the EC, helping to prepare legislative acts or policy initiatives on banking issues.